Learning Leadership Through Global Service

 Winter Global Service in Costa Rica

-Sarah Wascisin pictured on right When sophomore Sarah Wascisin signed up for the Office of Service Learning’s global service winter break trip to Costa Rica trip, she had no idea what she was getting herself into.
-She had no idea…
+When sophomore Sarah Wascisin signed up for the Office of Service Learning’s global service winter break trip to Costa Rica trip, she had no idea what she was getting herself into.
+She had no idea how rewarding the work would be, and no idea that it…